Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 ## Unnamed Variants
 - Adds Empowerment to target (all Inspiration)
-- Also hits targets with Distracted (all War Cries)
+- Also hits targets with Distraction (all War Cries)
 - Also hits allies with Vigilance (planned)
 - Adds Empowerment to random ally if Essence Countering (all Pistols)
 - Transfers debuffs to target (all Universal Problem Solvers)